Last Updated on April 29, 2021

 Disneyland is also a food heaven for pregnant ladies having a craving.
 We found some yummy treats that satisfied our sweet teeth and to save money we took most of our food into the park.
 You’re sure to find anything you desire within Disneyland.

-Something I wish I knew before this trip is that pregnant ladies can use a Disability Access Pass, where you don’t skip waiting, but you’re given a pass to return at a specific time and can go relax or do something else while you wait; making it easier on your feet and body.
+Something I wish I knew before this trip is that pregnant ladies can use a Disability Access Pass, where you don’t skip waiting, but you’re given a pass to return at a specific time.
+That enables you to do something else while waiting, or get off of your feet if you need to.
 Luckily I was feeling pretty good, so such a pass really wasn’t necessary.

-A sample of the Disneyland Rides that are Pregnancy Approved (remember to check with your doctor first):
+A sample of the Disneyland Rides that are Pregnancy Approved (remember to get approval from your doctor first):

 - Alice in Wonderland: This is a rather smooth ride inside a caterpillar with a pull down lap bar, so you should fit nicely with your belly.

-- Astro Orbitor: Very similar to Dumbo ; you go around and up and down in a rocket.
+- Astro Orbitor: This ride is on the calmer side like Dumbo,– you go around and up and down in a rocket.

-- Buzz Lightyear Astro Blasters: Your space cruiser has a pull down bar that can comfortably accommodate baby bumps.
+- Buzz Lightyear Astro Blasters: Your ride in a space cruiser that has a pull-down bar.
+The bar makes it possible to accommodate baby bumps.

-- Casey Jr. Circus Train: If you’re tired of being on your feet, make sure you be sure to pick a comfortable sleigh instead of a cage car.
+- Casey Jr. Circus Train: If you’re tired of being on your feet, the sleighs can be more comfortable.

-- Disneyland Railroad: This is currently closed due to the Star Wars expansion.
-The Disneyland Railroad offers pregnant ladies a nice break from walking, taking you to different stops around the park.
+- Disneyland Railroad: At the time of this article, it is closed due to the Star Wars expansion.
+The Disneyland Railroad takes you to different stops around the park, giving your feet a nice break.

 - Dumbo the Flying Elephant: This classic ride is perfect for someone pregnant.
 It’s incredibly smooth!